Shailesh12-svg/nvhaver.github.io/_drafts/security/keepass-part2.md

 subclass: 'post'
 author: nvhaver
 ---
 In the previous post in this series, we've learned how to use a single KeePass database.
 This time, we set our focus on a more elaborate scenario in which multiple databases and different platforms are combined.
+On top of that, we'll check out some powerful plugins that will take your KeePass experience to the next level.

 ### Distributing your Database